 - Continuing to assess revised manuscripts until a final decision is reached

-Manage invitations and evaluate submissions in Editorial Manager for PLOS Pathogens.
+Manage invitations and evaluate submissions in Editorial Manager for PLOS Sustainability and Transformation.

 |Sign in to Editorial Manager|

-The PLOS Pathogens Associate Editor Handbook contains all of the information needed to perform the editor role.
+The PLOS Sustainability and Transformation Associate Editor Guide and Section Editor Guide contains information needed to perform the editor role.